IT Infrastructure Modernization: What It Is, Why It Matters, and How SUSE Supports It

 Handling skills gaps and training needs

 Moving to container-based infrastructure means learning new tools, but SUSE makes this transition easier.
-Their Kubernetes distributions like k3s and RKE2 come with up to five years of enterprise lifecycle support, giving your team time to build skills without pressure.
+Our Kubernetes distributions like k3s and RKE2 come with up to five years of enterprise lifecycle support, giving your team time to build skills without pressure.

 SUSE Application Collection simplifies Kubernetes operations by providing ready-to-use applications.
 Your team can focus on learning core concepts instead of building everything from scratch.
 The vendor-agnostic approach means skills transfer to other platforms if your needs change.